top of page

 Our Work

-Infinitum Humanitarian Systems (IHS) is a Washington State company specializing in vulnerability reduction for systems and populations.
-We work with a range of partners to analyze the disaster risks within informal settlements in the developing world and we assist governments and communities with mitigation strategies for those at greatest risk.
+Infinitum Humanitarian Systems (IHS) is a Washington State "profit-for-purpose" corporation specializing in vulnerability reduction for systems and populations.
+We work with a range of partners to analyze the disaster risks within informal settlements in the developing world and we assist governments and communities with mitigation and adaptation strategies for those at greatest risk.

 We work closely with both public and private sector interests to reduce the impact of industrial and natural disasters using geospatial information, taxonomic data management, system dynamics, complex adaptive systems visualization, public health epidemiology, water reclamation, industrial waste re-purposing, and a participatory educational process based on free and open-source tools.

-We have designed and installed a number of unique water purification systems and several now serve as small businesses for the urban poor.
+We have designed and installed a number of unique water purification systems and several of them now serve as small businesses for the urban poor in the villages of Nepal, Puerto Rico, the Yucatan Bioreserve, and Kwajalein Atoll.
 We contribute to open GIS data efforts globally, and we stress clean, fair, responsible, and sustainable manufacturing and procurement processes with our several partners.

 We also lead the Global Disaster Response Team for the Roddenberry Foundation, the philanthropic arm of the Star Trek franchise.